 What if I live in Ellison Bay or Gills Rock?

 We have partnered with Kick Ash Coffee in Ellison Bay to be our segway to the Northern towns of the peninsula.
 Deliveries will also be on Thursdays but you'll "meet us halfway" and pick-up your box at the coffee shop.
-We'll drop off boxes in the morning and you'll be expected to pick up your box by the time they close at 4:00pm.
+We'll drop off boxes in the morning and you'll be expected to pick up your box by the time they close at 4:00pm on Thursdays.